CK Travels

 And if you are a collector of Starbucks cups, they have a huge range of Taiwan / Taipei branded Starbucks mugs, some exclusive to the Ximending branch.

-We all know that Taiwan is famous for its sheer amount of 7-Elevens, in fact as of spring 2023, there are almost 7,000 7-Eleven branches in Taiwan – now that is a lot of Slurpees!
+We all know that Taiwan is famous for its sheer number of 7-Elevens, in fact as of early 2024 there are around 7,000 7-Eleven branches in Taiwan – now that is a lot of Slurpees!

-However, unique to Taiwan, there are now many themed character 7-Elevens, particularly in Taipei.
-Did you there are around 15 themed 7-Elevens in Taipei including a Heineken themed 7-Eleven, Peanuts 7-Eleven plus even a Maseratti themed 7-Eleven?
+However, unique to Taiwan, there are now over 100 themed / character 7-Elevens, particularly in Taipei.
+Did you know there are over 20 themed 7-Elevens in Taipei including a Heineken themed 7-Eleven, Peanuts 7-Eleven, Ultraman 7-Eleven plus even a Maseratti themed 7-Eleven?

 Check out our guide to all the themed 7-Eleven stores in Taipei >